biojava/biojava.github.io/_wikis/DazzleQuickStartGuide.md

 development.
 It describes how to set up a basic dazzle instance with the default plugins available and test datasets included in the application.

-download container (apache tomcat 5.5.27)
+Download container (apache tomcat 5.5.27)
 -----------------------------------------

 Go to <http://tomcat.apache.org/download-55.cgi> and download tomcat by clicking on a link under the core catagory - windows installer if you are using windows or a tar.gz if you are using linux or macOSX

-download EasyEclipse (EasyEclipse server java version which has Web tools already).
+Download EasyEclipse (EasyEclipse server java version which has Web tools already).
 -----------------------------------------------------------------------------------

 Go to <http://www.easyeclipse.org/site/distributions/server-java.html>
 and select the download for your type of operating system e.g. windows or mac

-set up a server configuration in eclipse
+Set up a server configuration in eclipse
 ----------------------------------------

 -   right click on the servers tab at the bottom of eclipse.